-Driving in the rain can be a slippery situation – slick road conditions, poor visibility and possible hydroplaning or skidding are some of the potential risks.
-More than 1 million weather-related crashes occur each year – mostly on wet pavement and nearly half while it’s raining.
+Driving in the rain can be a slippery situation – slick road conditions, poor visibility and possible hydroplaning or skidding are some of the potential risks, particularly in the spring.
+More than 1 million weather-related crashes occur each year, most occurring on wet pavement and nearly half while it’s raining.

 Smart drivers know techniques for driving in the rain, avoiding hydroplaning and using the vehicle’s safety features.
 Here are some tips for driving in wet conditions that you can save for a rainy day.

-This one is important: Turn on your headlights while driving in the rain – day or night.
+It’s critical to turn on your headlights while driving in the rain, whether it’s day or night.
 Many states require it.
 You’ll see better, and other drivers can see you better too.
+Keep your headlights clean to ensure the best possible visibility.

 To clear fogged-up windows, turn on the defroster.